zedlovegenshin/zzz/docs/library/axi_ad3552r/index.rst

 The top module instantiates:

-* The ad35xxr interface module
+* The axi_ad35xxr interface module
-* The ad35xxr core module
+* The axi_ad35xxr core module
 * The AXI handling interface

 The axi_ad35xxr_if has the state machine that controls the SPI interface, which can be Single SPI (Classic), Dual SPI, and Quad SPI.
-The axi_ad35xxr_core module instantiates 2 ad35xxr channel modules.
+The axi_ad35xxr_core module instantiates 2 ad35xxr channel modules even for the ad35x1r cases.
+For the single channel and 12 bit accuracy cases, consider the 16 LSBs -- The 4 LSBs of this word are 0's for the 12-bit accuracy.

 Register Map
 --------------------------------------------------------------------------------